lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 24.10 Runtime Validation Still Matters

-Static typing cannot guarantee the shape of data that arrives from runtime boundaries such as RemoteEvents, attributes, user input, JSON, or dynamically discovered Instances.
+Static typing cannot guarantee the shape of data that arrives from runtime boundaries such as RemoteEvents, **Attributes**, user input, JSON, or dynamically discovered Instances.

 Lily should still validate external data before trusting it.